dolittle/Studio/Source/DevTool/README.md

 * Swap out (C) 2020 dolittle with logo or something
 * Add default Portal layout with navigation structure and iframe setup - leverage deep-linking support
   * Template should have a default landing page with a couple of graphs on it
+* BUG: When navigating from a Microservice to an Application - it doesn't fire state changes like title / navigation / toolbar (see Vanir - route change)

 ## Presentation